python3statement/pycon-2017/proposal.md

 sure-proof, since it is unclear whether such a LTS version of the library will ever exist.

 The more sure-proof approach is to ensure that is to allow easy installation of older versions.
-But, that additionally requires not inappropriately overwriting older installed versions when users upgrade, which is a much more foul, cruel and bad-tempered of a rodent than it at first appears.
-Even so, users should not need to manually pin maximal version dependencies across their development environments and in all of their projects if all they want is to use libraries in Python 2.
-Even if we did expect that of users, consider what would happen when a package they rely on relies on a package that converts to Python 3.
+But, that requires not inappropriately overwriting those older installed versions when users upgrade, which is a much more "foul, cruel and bad-tempered rodent" than it at first appears.
+Users should not need to manually pin maximal version dependencies across their development environments and projects if all they want is to use the latest versions of libraries that are compatible with Python 2.
+Even if we did expect that of users, consider what would happen when a package they rely on relies on a package that converts to be only Python 3 compatible.
 If they were not tracking the complete dependency tree, they might upgrade their packages and discover that their projects no longer work.
 To avert this they would need to monkey patch the requirements of the packages they depend on to pin those at the last version compatible with Python 2.
 Such a situation is untenable.
 Users that want to use Python 2 should not have to go through so much anguish to do so.

 In order to solve this problem, and thereby make both users' and maintainers'